 Gonorrhea can be treated and cured with antibiotics.
 However, many strains of gonorrhea have become resistant to some antibiotics over time.
-For that reason, it is very important that you complete your medications regime until all of your medication is gone.
-Many of the currently used antibiotics can successfully cure gonorrhea in adolescents and adults.
+For that reason, it is important to fully complete prescribed medications.
+Many of the currently used antibiotics successfully cure gonorrhea in adolescents and adults.